Ask the Ayurvedic Expert: Mind, Body & Spirit

 - Keep your bathroom sparkling clean, free of clutter and visually pleasing, so that a sense of private peace steals over you as you enter for your morning massage and bath.
 Live green plants offer both beauty and a purified environment.

 - Gentle aromatherapy can enhance the therapeutic value of the bath.
-You can diffuse your favorite aroma in the bathroom while you do your massage and bathe.
-You can also add 3-4 drops of aroma oil to your bath water or use one of our Aromatherapy Bath Salts.
+You can diffuse your favorite Aroma in the bathroom while you do your massage and bathe.
+You can also add 3-4 drops of aroma oil to your bath water or use an aromatherapy bath salt.
 Through the sense of smell, the aroma quickly transmits a healing message to the brain, nervous system and mind.

 - Sip a cup of soothing herbal tea.
-Choose Vata, Pitta or Kapha for personal balance or Worry Free to help balance the mind and emotions.
+Choose Organic Vata, Organic Pitta or Organic Kapha for personal balance or Worry Free to help balance the mind and emotions.